deis/workflow/src/quickstart/provider/aws/boot.md

 $ ID=$(uuidgen) && aws route53 create-hosted-zone --name subdomain.kubernetes.com --caller-reference $ID | jq .DelegationSet.NameServers
 ```

-* You will now go to your registrars page and log in.
+* You will now go to your registrar's page and log in.
 You will need to create a
   new **SUBDOMAIN**, and use the 4 NS records listed above for the new
   **SUBDOMAIN**.
 This **MUST** be done in order to use your cluster.
 Do **NOT**
   change your top level NS record, or you might take your site offline.